What is an unfair dismissal?

-An unfair dismissal also happens when it is not consistent with the Small Business Fair Dismissal Code, or the dismissal is not a genuine redundancy.
+An unfair dismissal also happens when it is not consistent with the Small Business Fair Dismissal Code, or if the dismissal is not a genuine redundancy.

 You are eligible to make a claim for unfair dismissal:

-2. If you earn less than $145,400 annually.
+- If you earn less than $$162,000 annually (from 1 July 2022).

 - And if you have been employed for more than six months (12 months if you work for a small business with less than 15 employees).

 Unfair dismissal claims have a strict 21-day deadline from the date of your dismissal.

 The Fair Work Commission will not accept a late dismissal application unless there are exceptional circumstances, so don’t delay!

 Most unfair dismissal claims are adjudicated by the Fair Work Commission.

 After we file your claim, your employer will be given an opportunity to respond.

 The Commission will then invite you to participate in a conciliation conference.